-Coffee &… : Pairing Your Commercial Coffee Maker to Create a Trendy Concept
+Coffee &… : Pairings for Your Commercial Coffee Maker

 It seems these days everyone has easy access to single origin coffees and local roasters, so how can a coffee business stand out in the crowd?
 Today’s consumers want more.
 They want &.
 Tea & cookies.
 Popcorn & a drink.
 Soup & a salad.
 It’s no longer enough to offer one great thing—a successful enterprise will offer its customers the best of at least two worlds.